-Care costs within a care home environment vary hugely ranging from £45,000 to £120,000+ per year depending upon the complexity and type of care required and the type of accommodation chosen.
-The level of these costs will obviously have a huge impact on a person's wealth and this is a concern for both the people requiring care and also for their families.
+Care costs within a care home environment vary hugely ranging from £25,000 to £80,000 per year depending upon the level and complexity of care, type of care required and the type of accommodation chosen.
+The level of these costs will obviously have a huge impact on a person's wealth and this is a concern for many people requiring care and for their families.
 It is essential that advice is sought at the earliest possible opportunity so that families have time to make the right choices for their particular circumstances.